Victor-bit/Victor-bit/README.md

 - 👋 Hi, I’m @Victor-bit
 - 👀 I’m interested in java
 - 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Epam
-- 📫 How to reach me ...
+- 📫 How to reach me?I don't know?:)

 <!---
 Victor-bit/Victor-bit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.